Avianca Airlines files countersuit against No.2 shareholder over United deal

 Synergy holds 78 percent of Avianca voting shares.

-The countersuit names Roberto José Kriete, Kingsland's chairman, as a defendant, calling him a "disloyal director who has worked actively to undermine the Company’s strategic goals, all for his own selfish purposes."

-"Roberto Kriete, through his company Kingsland Holdings, ... has attempted to pressure United into abandoning any negotiations with Avianca because he perceives such a deal would not service his narrow self-interest and his other personal ventures in the aviation industry," the suit alleges.

-Representatives for Kingsland did not immediately respond to a request for comment.
+Kingsland did not immediately respond to a request for comment.
+(Reporting by Dion Rabouin; Editing by Marguerita Choy)